hover effect

-This game is a Draw game similar to 5 Card Draw rules in that the initial deal is still five hole cards (face down) and is typically played with between three and seven players.
-This is followed by a round of betting in which players can decide whether to stay in the hand (call or raise) or fold.
+Dogbutt is another variant of 5 Card Draw and the rules are fairly similar.
+The initial deal is still five hole cards (face down) and is typically played with between three and seven players, followed by a round of betting in which players can decide whether to stay in the hand (call or raise) or fold.
 Players that decide to play must either match the highest bet (or blind) and those that choose to fold are now out of the remainder of the hand.

 Be sure to remember this when you are exchanging your cards as it is easy to forget that a 3 or 9 is wild and toss it away.

 After the draw there is a round of betting and then straight to showdown, for those that are still in the hand.
 The best five card hand takes down the pot.
-Also remember that traditionally good hands such as in Five Card Draw become devalued.
-Additionally, just because a player replaces three or four cards doesn't necessarily mean that they are unlikely to end up with a big hand, as they could have one or two wild cards in their hand, meaning a more disguised hands (which increases profitability).
+Also remember that traditionally strong hands are worth less with the addition of wild cards.
+Additionally, just because a player replaces three or four cards doesn't necessarily mean that they are unlikely to end up with a big hand, as they could have one or two wild cards in their hand, meaning better disguised hands (which increases profitability and also excitement).

-On the flip side it is often easier to bluff opponents out of the pot by drawing a low number of cards.
-As players will very often be keen to hit one of the eight wild cards in the pack (four 3's and four 9's), players will often opt to draw at least some of their cards unless they are on a huge hand which is unlikely to improve.
-Players who do not draw any or just one will often look stronger than they are as opponents will know that players will usually need a very strong hand to take down the pot.
+On the flip side it is often easier to bluff opponents out of the pot by drawing a low number of cards as it's almost stating that you have wild cards and a big hand, the less you exchange.
+Players who do not draw any or just draw one will often look stronger than they are as opponents will know that players will usually need a very strong hand to take down the pot.
+Of course, as with many draw games, this is often not the case.

 The winner is the player with the highest five card hand.